-- (1) Table showing the following data for each proposed CJK Compatibility Ideograph - a) UCS code position of the corresponding CJK Unified Ideograph - b) Glyph(s) of the corresponding CJK Unified Ideograph - c) Glyph of the CJK Compatibility Ideograph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table - d) Source reference (for detailed format, see 2.2.1.d.(5) a) - e) Evidence showing why the CJK Compatibility Ideograph needs to be added to UCS (e.g., a national standard showing two distinct code positions for two glyphs that are one and the same). - (2) TrueType font containing the glyph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table (for detailed format, see 2.2.2.b.) - e.d.
+- (1) Table showing the following data for each proposed CJK Compatibility Ideograph - a) UCS code position of the corresponding CJK Unified Ideograph - b) Glyph(s) of the corresponding CJK Unified Ideograph - c) Glyph of the CJK Compatibility Ideograph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table - d) Source reference (for detailed format, see 2.2.1.d.(5). - e) Evidence showing why the CJK Compatibility Ideograph needs to be added to UCS (e.g., a national standard showing two distinct code positions for two glyphs that are one and the same). - (2) TrueType font containing the glyph to be printed in the appropriate column of CJK Compatibility Ideographs Code Table (for detailed format, see 2.2.2.b.) - d.
 New CJK Unified Ideographs (Vertical extension).
 All CJK Unified Ideograph submissions are subject to the following rules: - (1) Size for the Working Sets of an IRG Collection: As all collections are defined by submitters according to their own criteria, the IRG does not impose a limit on the collection size.
 However, to rationalize the feasibility of a timely checking process and to achieve a high quality of work within a reasonably short period of time, the size of a collection or a part of an IRG collection, to be reviewed by IRG member bodies as a working set normally does not exceed 4,000 ideographs.
-Based on this principle, submitters should refrain from submitting more than 41,000 characters in each call for an IRG collection.
+Based on this principle, submitters should refrain from submitting more than 1,000 characters in each call for an IRG collection.
 Submitters may also be asked to divide their submissions into subsets to be processed in different working sets of an IRG collection.
 The guidelines for forming the working set are given in Annex L. - (2) Pre-submission Unification Checking: Submitters should be EXTREMELY CAREFUL not to submit CJK Unified Ideographs that are already standardized or previously discussed and recorded at IRG meetings.
 By the nature of ideographs, it is very difficult for IRG reviewers to find out all unifiable ideographs.
 Thus, it is important to achieve high quality at the time of submission.
-Submitters must make sure that the ideographs they submit do not fall into any of the following categories: - a) Ideographs already standardized in the ISO/IEC 10646 standard (including its amendments). - b) Ideographs currently in WG2's working drafts. - c) Ideographs currently in the IRG working sets including both M-set and D-set3. - d) Ideographs mis-unified or over-unified with ideographs in the current standard based on the lists maintained by the IRG in its working document series, namely IWDS_MUI and IWDS_NUC. - e) Ideographs from ancient documents that are rare and not in general use should have their base character identified and be be submitted as IVSes to be registered in a new or an-existing IVD collection.
-See Section 2.2.1 g. - d)f) For Wariants from tombstone carvings that are not in circulation per-or used in printed forms should also use authoritative dictionaries and references should be used to determine their appropriate base characters for IVD submissions.
-See Section 2.2.1 g.
+Submitters must make sure that the ideographs they submit do not fall into any of the following categories: - a) Ideographs already standardized in the ISO/IEC 10646 standard (including its amendments). - b) Ideographs currently in WG2's working drafts. - c) Ideographs currently in the IRG working sets including both M-set and D-set3. - d) Ideographs mis-unified or over-unified with ideographs in the current standard based on the lists maintained by the IRG in its working document series, namely IWDS\MUI and IWDS\NUC. - e) Ideographs from ancient documents that are rare and not in general use, along with variants from tombstone carvings that are not in circulation nor used in printed form, should have an appropriate base character identified through the use of authoritative dictionaries and other references, then be submitted as IVSes to be registered in a new or existing IVD collection.
+See Section 2.2.1g.

-Low quality submissions may be rejected under the "5% Rule" defined in Section 2.2.5 below
+Low quality submissions may be rejected under the "5% Rule" defined in Section 2.2.5 below.